Social Security Disability Claim Reconsideration

-If an SSI or SSD claim is denied at the initial stage, the disability claimant has the choice of filing a new SSI or SSD claim, or filing a request for reconsideration within 60 days of the initial denial.
+If an SSI or SSD claim is denied at the initial stage, you have the choice of filing a new SSI or SSD claim, or filing a request for reconsideration within 60 days of the initial denial.
 Asking for reconsideration is almost always the best option.

 To request reconsideration, two forms are usually required: a Request for Reconsideration and a Reconsideration Disability Report.
 In addition, the Social Security Administration will usually ask for additional signed releases of information.

 Contact the Bend, Oregon disability law firm of Philip Garrow.
 Mr. Garrow will want to review your disability information to determine if you have a reasonable chance on appeal.
 Mr. Garrow may also want to review your disability file and see what further information it will take to make sure that you have the best chance at hearing.
 Contact our social security disability appeal attorney for a free case evaluation.